MaximeEglem/xamarin-docs/docs/ios/watchos/get-started/intro-to-watchos.md

 ## Screen Sizes

-The Apple Watch has four face sizes: 38mm and 42mm for Serie 1 to 3 and 40mm and 44mm for Serie 4, all with a 5:4 display ratio, and a Retina display.
+The Apple Watch has four face sizes: 38mm and 42mm for Series 1 to 3 and 40mm and 44mm for Series 4, all with a 5:4 display ratio, and a Retina display.
 Their useable sizes are:

 - 38mm: 136 x 170 logical pixels (272 x 340 physical pixels)